top of page

 Counselling Services

-We offer counselling services to autistic people, learning disabled people, and their families and carers who live in Greater Manchester and are registered with a Greater Manchester GP.
+From April, our counselling service will be open to autistic people, autistic people with co-occurring conditions, learning disabled people, and their families and carers who live in Greater Manchester and are registered with a Greater Manchester GP.

 We offer:

-Please see below for more information on each service, including important information on how they are funded.
+Please see below for more information on each service

 Our counsellors all either identify as neurodiverse or have significant lived experience of autism and/or learning disabilities.
 We use various models of therapy tailored to meet the needs of the client.
-Therapeutic approaches may include, but are not limited to, person centred, integrative, solution focused, trauma informed, play therapy, neuro linguistic programming (NLP), cognitive behavioural therapy (CBT) and non-verbal and art therapy.
+Therapeutic approaches may include, but are not limited to, person centred, integrative, solution focused, trauma informed, play therapy, neuro linguistic coaching (NLP), cognitive behavioural therapy (CBT), coaching and non-verbal and art therapy.

 Our counselling sessions mostly take place online or on the telephone.
 We may be able to offer face to face counselling, but please note that the waiting list for this may be considerably longer as we have limited capacity.